getslash/gossip/doc/hook_groups.rst

 		... def handle_initialize():
 		...     pass

-Groups are implemented as objects (:py:class:`gossip.group.Group`), and can be easily obtained from the handler:
+Groups are implemented as objects (:py:class:`gossip.groups.Group`), and can be easily obtained from the handler:

 .. code-block:: python